tchiotludo/akhq/README.md

 > More information can be found on [Micronaut documentation](https://docs.micronaut.io/snapshot/guide/index.html#config)

 ### Docker
-AKHQ docker image support 3 environment variables to handle configuraiton :
+AKHQ docker image support 3 environment variables to handle configuration :
-* `AKHQ_CONFIGURATION`: a string that contains the full configuration in yml that will be written on /app/configuration.yml on container.
+* `AKHQ_CONFIGURATION`: a string that contains the full configuration in yml that will be written on /app/configuration.yml on the container.
 * `MICRONAUT_APPLICATION_JSON`: a string that contains the full configuration in JSON format
-* `MICRONAUT_CONFIG_FILES`: a path to to a configuration file on container.
+* `MICRONAUT_CONFIG_FILES`: a path to a configuration file on the container.
 Default path is `/app/application.yml`

 #### How to mount configuration file

 Take care when you mount configuration files to not remove akhq files located on /app.
-You need to explicitely mount the `/app/application.yml` and not mount the `/app` directory.
+You need to explicitly mount the `/app/application.yml` and not mount the `/app` directory.
-This will remove the AKHQ binnaries and give you this error: ` /usr/local/bin/docker-entrypoint.sh: 9: exec: ./akhq: not found`
+This will remove the AKHQ binaries and give you this error: ` /usr/local/bin/docker-entrypoint.sh: 9: exec: ./akhq: not found`

 ```yaml